jamesdanielwhitford/replit.github.io/tutorials/crud-app-tutorial.md

 crud-app-tutorial

-# Building internal tools with Replit
+# Persistent Data Storage with Replit: Building a Flask application with a SQLite database

-In this tutorial, we'll use Flask, SQLite for data storage, and SQlalchemy to create a task management app for a team, that allows team members to perform CRUD operations on the SQLite database and persist the data even if our application is shutdown.
+In this tutorial, We will show you how to create a task management app for teams, that uses a perisistent storage system.
+We'll use Flask as the template engine for our app, SQLite for data storage, and SQlalchemy to create a connection to the database.
+By using persistent storage, we can persist data even if our application is shutdown.

-At the end of the tutorial, you should have an idea of:
+At the end of the tutorial, you should have an idea of how to:

-* What is persistent data?
-* How to create app authentication
+* Persistent data
+* Create user authorization
-* How to set up a database
+* Set up a SQLite database
-* How to read data from a CSV file
+* Read data from a CSV file and insert it to the database
-* How to perform CRUD operations on the app
+* Implement CRUD operations for the application

 You can find the code for this tutorial at https://replit.com/@ritza/task-manager-app or check out the embedded repl below.

-## Persistent Data

-We will create an application  that uses a perisitent storage system to persist data even when our application is no longer running.

 ## Getting started with the code

-Start a new team repl and Choose python as the template language.
+Navigate to your teams pro dashboard and start a new team repl and Choose python as the template language.

 ![create-repl image](create_repl.png)